puritys/nodejs-phplike/README.md

 This project's purpose is to implement some useful PHP functions for Node.js and Io.js.

 Node.js is a event-driven language and it has many asynchronous methods.
 The asynchronous IO is not a bad way for a web system.
-But sometimes, we want to make code readable and easier to keep better maintenance.
-The phplike supports many synchronous functions for Node.js.
+But sometimes, we want to make code readable and easier to be maintained.

-In order to reduce the number of callback functions on Node.js scripts.
-Phplike supports many synchronous functions such as "exec", "curl", "fsockopen" that can execute without callback functions.
-Using phplike will make the code has better readability and maintenance.
-In additional, phplike provide the function cUrl which is just the same function with php's function called curl.
+In order to reduce the number of callback functions on Node.js scripts and improve the readability.
+I create the library phplike which supports many synchronous functions for Node.js such as "exec", "curl", "fsockopen" that can execute without callback functions.
+In additional, phplike provide the function cUrl which has the same operations with php's function called curl.
 It will let you make a HTTP request synchronously.

 * npm: https://npmjs.org/package/phplike